 2. Georgetown University

-Georgetown University offers a Master of Professional Studies (MPS) in Cybersecurity Risk Management that is available 100% online.
-Georgetown University’s best risk management masters programs require degree candidates to complete 33 credit units as part-time or full-time students -typically during two to five years.
-The curriculum for Georgetown’s graduate risk management program is derived from the NIST standards, the National Institute of Standards & Technology.
+Georgetown University offers a Master of Professional Studies (MPS) in Cybersecurity Risk Management that is available completely online.
+This risk management master’s programs require degree candidates to complete 33 credit units as part-time or full-time students, Most students complete the program in two to five years.
+The curriculum for Georgetown’s graduate risk management program is from the NIST standards, the National Institute of Standards & Technology.
 Coursework includes information security, security design, regulatory compliance, disruptive technology, and information assurance, to name a few.

-Georgetown University was established as Georgetown College in 1789.
-The school’s campus is situated above the Potomac River cover 100+ acres and serves more 7,500 undergraduate students and more than 11,500 graduate students, for a total of more than 18,000 students.
+Georgetown University started s Georgetown College in 1789.
+The school’s campus is on the Potomac River and covers 100+ acres.
+GU serves more than 7,500 undergraduate students and 11,500 graduate students, for a total of more than 18,000 students.
 Students attending Georgetown University hail from more than 125 countries across the globe.

 Degree: MPS in Cybersecurity Risk Management Online